- JetEngine plugin installed and activated;

 - Unsigned — whole numbers, only positive.

-- Clause name.
-If you give this Meta Clause a unique name, it will appear in the Order by drop-down, and you will be able to use it to sort the posts.
+- Clause name — if you give this Meta Clause a unique name, it will appear in the Order by drop-down, and you will be able to use it to sort the terms.